ethanbsung/crypto/README.md

 Use python to determine Bitcoin market regimes over the past 5 years by training an HMM model

 Use python to connect to trader's wallets that have outperformed the market.
 I do this by connecting to the platform BirdEye using an API.
+BirdEye API is $200/month.
+This bot will need to wait.

 Strategies:
 Average directional index strategy - use the average directional index to determine the trend of the market.